step-security/harden-runner/README.md

 - **Support for Private Repositories:** Extend Harden-Runner's security capabilities to your private GitHub repositories.
 - **Support for Self-Hosted Runners:** Apply security controls and monitoring to self-hosted GitHub Actions runners.
+- **View Outbound GitHub API calls at the Job Level:** Monitor HTTPS requests to GitHub APIs
 - **Determine Minimum GITHUB_TOKEN Permissions:** Monitor outbound HTTPS requests to GitHub APIs to recommend the least-privilege permissions needed for your workflows, enhancing security by reducing unnecessary access.
 - **View the Name and Path of Every File Written During the Build Process:** Gain visibility into every file written to the build environment, including the ability to correlate file writes with processes, ensuring complete transparency.
 - **View Process Names and Arguments:** Monitor every process executed during the build process, along with its arguments, and navigate the process tree to detect suspicious activities.
-- **View Outbound HTTPS Traffic at the Job Level:** Monitor HTTPS requests made during your workflows in real time without using a proxy.
-Identify anomalous requests, including cross-organization API calls, with alerts and detailed logs.

 For a detailed comparison and more information, please visit our [Pricing Page](https://www.stepsecurity.io/pricing).